guillaumecouture/IntuneDocs/intune/lob-apps-macos.md

 > [!IMPORTANT]
 > Only *.pkg* files may be used to upload macOS LOB apps to Microsoft Intune.
 Conversion of other formats, such as *.dmg* to *.pkg* is not supported.

+Deploying LOB apps will only work with pkg-info install-location="/Applications".
+If the 3rd party package has an aforementionned setting of install-location="/", deployment through Intune will fail.

 1. Download and run the [Intune App Wrapping Tool for Mac](https://github.com/msintuneappsdk/intune-app-wrapping-tool-mac).

     > [!NOTE]